duplocloud/docs/faq.md

 ### Some of my container statuses say “pending delete.”
 What does this mean?

-This means DuploCloud is going to remove these containers.
+This means DuploCloud is going to remove these container
+s.
 The most common cause is that DuploCloud blocked the upgrade because a replica of the service was upgraded but is no longer operational.
 Some replicas may show a Running state even though the health check is failing and the rolling upgrade is blocked.
 To unblock the upgrade, restore the service configuration (image, env, etc.) to an error-free state.

 ## Error Messages